mejdihaddad/AI-Powered-Solution-for-Assisting-Visually-Impaired-Individuals/README.md

-# GenAI App - AI Code Reviewer
+# GenAI App - Building AI Powered Solution for Assisting Visually Impaired Individuals

-This project is an AI-powered Python code reviewer built using Streamlit and Google's Generative AI.
+This Streamlit application is designed to assist visually impaired individuals by providing advanced image description and text extraction services using AI technology.

 ## Features
 - Image upload and processing